Nolletia gariepina: Toxicity

 This plant contains a water-soluble nephrotoxin (toxin which impacts the kidneys) which has been found to impact cattle.
 The first outbreaks were observed in the Kalahari in South Africa.
-Symptoms vary depending on the length of the toxological process but include weakness, malaise, swelling in the perinum, lower chest and abdomen due to fluid buildup and renal cortical pallor.
-A study showed that catte are only impacted by ingesting this plant (a dose of 3 gr dry mass per 1 kg of animal) if they have not eaten during the previous 24 hours and therfore have an empty rumen.
+Symptoms vary depending on the length of the toxological process but include weakness, malaise, swelling in the perineum, lower chest and abdomen due to fluid buildup and renal cortical pallor.
+A study showed that cattle are only impacted by ingesting this plant (a dose of 3 gr dry mass per 1 kg of animal) if they have not eaten during the previous 24 hours and therefore have an empty rumen.

-The toxological imact of this species has also been examined in sheep.
+The toxological impact of this species has also been examined in sheep.
 Sheep dosed with a 1.5 gr dry mass per 1 kg of animal showed no response to the plant while most of those fed 2.8-3 gr dry mass per 1 kg of animal died.